-The seaside village of Nopigia is located 6km east of Kissamos and 30km west of Chania.
+The seaside village of Nopigia is located 6km east of Kissamos and 30km west of Chania city.
 It is built on the east side of the Kissamos Bay, next to the basis of Rodopos Cape and after the east end of Drapanias beach.

-In front of the village lies a vast beach, which stretches to the west up to Kissamos.
-The beach is sandy with clear and shallow waters.
-Nopigia village is just off the beach, thus you will find all the necessary touristic facilities there, such as umbrellas, showers, restaurants and accommodation.
-Nopigia is an ideal choice for holidays in a tranquil environment.
+In front of the village lies a long beach, which stretches to the west up to Kissamos.
+The beach is sandy with clear and shallow water.
+Nopigia village is located nearby, thus you will find all the necessary facilities there, such as umbrellas, showers, restaurants and accommodation in a tranquil environment.

 It is assumed that Nopigia exist since ancient times.
 According to tradition, during the return of Agamemnon from Troy, he landed in the area to offer sacrifice to the gods, but had to leave immediately, because the Trojan prisoners tried to set fire to his fleet.